-Intellectual property is often one of the most valuable assets of a business, although in many cases this value may not be reflected on a company’s books.
+Intellectual property is often one of the most valuable assets of a business.
 When disputes relating to intellectual property rights arise, it is critical that a robust analysis of factors related to the market and technology or products at issue be considered in assessing damages suffered by the intellectual property holder.
-At BVA Group, we are experienced in measuring economic damages for disputes involving patent infringement, copyright infringement, and trademark infringement.
-BVA has worked for both plaintiffs/claimants and defendants/respondents in a variety of intellectual property infringement matters where measurement of damages is required.
-Such measurement oftentimes requires an analysis of what would have occurred "but-for" the alleged wrongful conduct compared to what actually occurred.
-BVA follows generally accepted methodologies associated with estimating "but-for" revenue and costs including (when applicable) the yardstick method, before-and-after method, and market share method.
+BVA Group’s economists and valuation professionals have decades of combined experience in measuring economic damages for intellectual property disputes involving issues such as

 - Trademark infringement; and